 Litter Box: Location, Location, Location

-Like people, cats appreciate a little privacy when they’re doing their business.
+Like people, cats want a little privacy when they’re doing their business.
 But they also like to keep an eye on their surroundings.
-Tuck boxes out of sight but make them easy to reach, preferably at least one per floor.
+Tuck boxes out of sight but make them easy to reach, preferably at least one per level of your home.
 Keep them away from hot or loud appliances and noisy kids.
 Cats have sensitive noses, so keep smelly litter far from their food.

 When Accidents Happen

 Cats would rather use a litter box, so accidents are a sign something’s wrong.
-If your cat’s upset about a change in your home, give her a little extra TLC.
-Don’t yell or punish her, or you’ll make things worse.
-Accidents also can be a sign of medical problems like diabetes, kidney disease, urinary tract infection, or arthritis.
+If your kitty’s upset about a change in your home, give her a little extra TLC.
+Don’t yell or punish her -- that will make things worse.
+Accidents also can be a sign of health problems like diabetes, kidney disease, urinary tract infections, or arthritis.
 Get her checked quickly before missing the box becomes a habit.
 Use an enzymatic cleaner to treat spots.

 Why Do Cats Spray?

 Spraying urine is how both male and female cats mark their territory.
-The urge is strongest if your cat hasn’t been fixed, so try to neuter or spay cats by age 5 months before spraying starts.
+The urge is strongest if they haven't been fixed, so try to neuter or spay cats by age 5 months before the behavior starts.
 Stress can make your cat spray.
-So can scented cleaners, if your cat wants to cover the strange smell.
-Feed or play with your cat in areas he’s prone to mark.
-Keep likely targets -- new things, guests' belongings, and items your cat has already sprayed -- out of reach.
+So can scented cleaners, if he wants to cover the strange smell.
+Feed or play with him in areas he’s prone to mark.
+Keep likely targets -- new things, guests' belongings, and items he's already sprayed -- out of reach.

-Both people and cats can get food poisoning from pet food, so treat your cat’s food like you do your own.
+Both people and animals can get food poisoning from spoiled pet food, so treat your cat’s food like you do your own.
 Don’t buy damaged packages.
 Store food in sealed containers.
 Refrigerate leftover wet food right away.
 Replace dry food every day.
-Wash your hands well after feeding your cat.
-Keep kitty’s food and dishes away from areas where people food is prepared and served.
+Wash your hands well after you feed your cat.
+Keep her food and dishes away from areas where you prepare and serve your meals.

 When You're Allergic to Your Cat

-As long as your allergy’s not serious, you don’t need to give up kitty.
-Keep her out of your bedroom, and get bedding for people with allergies.
+As long as your allergy’s not serious, you don’t need to give up your kitty.
+Keep her out of your bedroom, and buy bedding made for people with allergies.
 Use air cleaners with high-tech filters.
 Special anti-allergy room sprays can clear the air, too.
 Avoid dust-catching rugs, curtains, and cloth furniture.
 Clean your house (and cat) often.
 Better yet, get someone else to do it.
-And see a doctor -- preferably a cat lover -- for allergy medicine.
+And talk to a doctor -- preferably a cat lover -- about medicine that will help.

 Declawing is much more serious than just removing a cat's nails.
-It usually involves taking out the last bone of each toe and can mean a life of problems for your cat.
+It usually involves taking out the last bone of each toe and can mean a life of problems for them.
 There are easier options.
-Cats need to scratch, so give your cats scratching posts and toys.
+Cats need to scratch, so give yours scratching posts and toys.
 Teach them what’s off limits by using a squirt gun or noisemaker, not by yelling or swatting.

 Can Cats Make You Sick?

 It’s rare for healthy people to get sick from touching cats.
 Wash scratches and bites right away with water and mild soap.
-Always see a doctor for any cat bite, or if a scratch gets infected.
-Always wash your hands with soap after cleaning litter boxes.
+Always see a doctor for any bite, or if a scratch gets infected (red or swollen).
+Always wash your hands with soap after you clean litter boxes.
 If you’re using litter that can’t be flushed, throw away scoopings in sealed plastic bags.

 Cats and Babies

 Give your cat time to get ready for a new baby.
-Let your cat explore the nursery and get used to new smells like baby lotion.
-If you have to move the litter box, do it gradually.
-Let your cat get comfortable, but don’t let him nap on the nursery furniture.
+Let him explore the nursery and get used to new smells like baby lotion.
+If you have to move his litter box, do it gradually.
+Let him get comfortable, but don’t let him nap on the nursery furniture.
 Cats cuddling up next to newborns can make it hard for babies to breathe.
-Close the door or tent the crib when baby’s asleep to keep kitty out.
+Close the door or tent the crib when your baby’s asleep to keep kitty out.